 All student assessment information is recorded on the Academic Records database.
-This information is used to determine a student's overall grade against the common grade scale at the end of the Preliminary course.
-This information is then entered into the school's online website and submitted to NESA.
+This information is used to determine a student's overall grade against the common grade scale at the end of the Preliminary course and the student's overall rank and mark or grade at the end of the HSC course This information is then entered into the school's online website and submitted to NESA.